haiwen/seafile-docs-ko/deploy_windows/ports_used_by_seafile_windows_server.md

 [network]
 port=22001
 ```
-### seafile httpserver
+### seafile fileserver

-seafile httpserver handles raw file upload/download for Seahub
+seafile fileserver handles raw file upload/download for Seahub

 - default: 8082
 - How to change: Edit the file ``seafile.conf``.
-Change the value of port under the httpserver section.
+Change the value of port under the fileserver section.

 ```
-[httpserver]
+[fileserver]
 port=8082
 ```
 ### seahub